William Forbes Gatacre

-(3 December 1843 - 18 January 1906) was a British soldier who served between 1862 and 1904 in India and various areas on the African continent.
-He commanded the British Army Division at the Battle of Omdurman and the 3rd Division during the first months of the Second Boer War, during which time he suffered a humiliating defeat at the Battle of Stormberg.
+(3 December 1843 - 18 January 1906) was a British Army officer who served in India and in the African continent.
+He commanded the British Army at the Battle of Omdurman and the 3rd Division during the first months of the Second Boer War, during which time he suffered a humiliating defeat at the Battle of Stormberg.

 Early life

-William Forbes Gatacre was born at Herbertshire Castle, near Stirling on 3 December 1843.
-He was the third son of Edward Lloyd Gatacre, of Gatacre in the parish of Claverley, Shropshire, and Jessie Forbes, whose father William Forbes owned Herbertshire Castle.
-He was educated at the Royal Military College, Sandhurst, and entered the army as an ensign of the 77th Foot in 1862, posted to India.
+William Forbes Gatacre was born at Herbertshire Castle, near Stirling, on 3 December 1843.
+He was the third son of Edward Lloyd Gatacre, of Gatacre, Claverley, Shropshire, and Jessie Forbes, whose father William Forbes owned Herbertshire Castle.
+He was educated at the Royal Military College, Sandhurst, and entered the army as an ensign of the 77th Foot in 1862, when he was posted to India.
 He purchased the rank of lieutenant on 23 December 1864.

 Military career

-He reached the rank of captain by purchase on 7 December 1870, before the purchase of commissions was abolished in the early 1870s and passed into Staff College in 1873.
+He purchased the rank of captain on 7 December 1870, shortly before the purchase of commissions was abolished, and passed into Staff College, Camberley, in 1873.
 Between 1875 and 1879 he returned to Sandhurst as an instructor of surveying.
-He then returned to India with his regiment in 1880, being promoted to major on 23 March 1881.
+He then returned to India with his regiment in 1880 and was promoted to major on 23 March 1881.

 On 29 April 1882 he was promoted to lieutenant-colonel and appointed to command a battalion on 28 June 1884 until he was made Deputy Quartermaster General in December 1885.

 After service in the Hazara Expedition of 1888, and command of the Mandalay brigade during the Tonhon expedition in Burma in 1889–90, Gatacre gained the substantive rank of colonel and became Adjutant-General of the Bombay Army with local rank of major-general on 25 November 1890.
-While serving as a major-general in India in the early 1890s he was bitten by a jackal whilst hunting with the Bombay Jackal Club and, temporarily deranged, had his bungalow windows barred against jackals.
+While serving as a major-general in India in the early 1890s he was temporarily deranged by a jackal bite whilst hunting with the Bombay Jackal Club and he consequently barred his bungalow windows against jackals.

 He was put in command of a second class district in India in January 1894.
 In the following year he commanded the Third Brigade of the Chitral Relief Force, and was mentioned in Lieutenant-General Sir Robert Low's dispatch of 1 May 1895.
 As Chairman of the Bombay Plague Committee he prepared the 3 volume 1896-7 Report on the Bubonic Plague of Bombay.

 He returned home to command a brigade at Aldershot Command in August 1897.

 Gatacre was selected to command the British Army forces during the reconquest of the Sudan, serving under General Kitchener, Commander-in-Chief of the Egyptian Army.
 In the Sudan, he commanded the British Brigade at the Battle of Atbara in April 1898, and a division of two British brigades at the Battle of Omdurman.
 Returning to England, he served as General Officer Commanding Eastern District from December 1898 to October 1899.